 An option for upper-level, high-achieving undergraduate Mount Mary students is to earn reserved graduate credit in specified courses.
 The credits earned must be in excess of the 128 required for the undergraduate degree.
 A maximum of 12 reserved graduate credits may be taken.
 Reserved graduate credits may not be applied to meet undergraduate requirements.
-Information and application materials may be obtained from the CEPA Office, 152 NDH.
+Information and application materials may be obtained from the Office of Graduate and Continuing Education/CEPA Office, 152 NDH.